Got a young kiddo at home? Suffering severe lockdown fever? No time for mess?

 #4 Blowing pompoms with straws

 There are any amount of ways you can set this up.
-I placed a bowl on a chair the other side of our narrow play table and she spent ages blowing pompoms across the table and into the bowl…
+I placed a bowl on a chair the other side of our narrow play table and he spent ages blowing pompoms across the table and into the bowl…

 This is fun STEM activity for toddlers too.
 Smaller pom poms move easier but more wildly, and the larger ones are heavier and harder to move, but easier to maneuver.

-EASY ALTERNATIVE ACTIVITY: use cotton wool balls or scrunched up balls of paper to blow.
+EASY ALTERNATIVE ACTIVITY: use cotton balls or scrunched up balls of paper to blow.
 Can even be done without a straw altogether but for some reason, all kids seem to love straws…

 Or why not turn this into a color-matching activity.
 Place clear plastic cups on the table, then blow all the green ones into one cup, all the red ones into another and so on.
 Mom Brite has a great post with more details.